raycast/extensions/extensions/natural-language-discord-timestamps/README.md

-# Natural language Discord timestamps
+# Natural Language Discord Timestamps

-Converts the time or time range provided via natural language into Discord timestamps that display the time in the viewers timezone.
+Converts the time provided via natural language into Discord timestamps that display the time in the viewers timezone.